Second-Hand-Friends/kleinanzeigen-bot/README.md

 - config:
   - use YAML or JSON for config files
   - one config file per ad
-  - use globbing (wildcards) to select images from local disk
+  - use globbing (wildcards) to select images from local disk via [wcmatch](https://facelessuser.github.io/wcmatch/glob/#syntax)
   - reference categories by name (looked up from [categories.yaml](https://github.com/Second-Hand-Friends/kleinanzeigen-bot/blob/main/kleinanzeigen_bot/resources/categories.yaml))
 - logging is configurable and colorized
 - provided as self-contained executable for Windows, Linux and macOS